Azure-Samples/cognitive-services-speech-sdk/scenarios/csharp/dotnetcore/captioning/readme.md

     dotnet run --key YourSubscriptionKey --region YourServiceRegion --input c:\caption\caption.this.mp4 --format any --output c:\caption\caption.output.txt - --srt --recognizing --threshold 5 --profanity mask --phrases "Contoso;Jessie;Rehaan"
     ```
     Replace `YourSubscriptionKey` with your Speech resource key, and replace `YourServiceRegion` with your Speech resource [region](https://aka.ms/csspeech/region), such as `westus` or `northeurope`.
 Make sure that the paths specified by `--input` and `--output` are valid.
 Otherwise you must change the paths.
-1. Build and run the console application.
-The output file with complete captions is written to `c:\caption\caption.output.txt`.
+1. The output file with complete captions is written to `c:\caption\caption.output.txt`.
 Intermediate results are shown in the console:
     ```console
     00:00:00,180 --> 00:00:01,600
     Welcome to